What is a Tummy Tuck?

 How do I pay for surgery?

-The costs are discussed with you following your visit with your surgeon.
-You will be given an estimate for the surgeon’s, hospital, and anesthesia fees.
-For your convenience the fees will be paid in one sum to William P. Adams, Jr. MD, PA prior to your surgery, at least two weeks in advance.
+For your convenience the fees will be paid in one sum to William P. Adams, Jr. MD PA, prior to your surgery, at least two weeks in advance.
+You may pay by cash, card, or check and can discuss your options for financing, if needed.

 Are there scars?

-If you are a candidate for a mini-abdominoplasty your scar can be limited to the width of your pubic hair.
-For more severe laxity, the standard abdominoplasty incision extends at least from hip to hip, right over your pubis area.
-This leaves a long scar that usually heals very well but is always present.
-It will take at least a year for the scar to mature and fade from pink/red to pale.
-It is usually not visible in your swimsuit or underwear.
-Dr. Adams will discuss the placement of your incisions during your first visit.
-Dr. Adams continues to use the latest techniques to minimize scarring and make your existing scar look as best as possible.
-Starting 1 week after surgery Dr. Adams will begin your post-operative scar therapy to make your optimize the appearance of the scar.
+If you are a candidate for a mini-abdominoplasty, your scar is more minimal, to the width of your pubic region.
+For more severe laxity and major cases, the standard abdominoplasty incision extends at least from hip to hip.
+With diligent attention and scar therapy, this long scar usually heals nicely but may always be present to some extent.
+It will take at least a year for the scar to mature and fade from red to pink to pale.
+It is usually not visible in your swimsuit or underwear, due to the low placement above the pubis region.
+During your first consultation visit, Dr. Adams will discuss the specifics of your incision placement.

 Does it hurt?